juhahinkula/AirportAPI/README.md

 # AirportAPI
 <img src="https://github.com/juhahinkula/AirportAPI/blob/main/take-off.png" width="80" height="80">
 REST API to get airport data.
 Contains >50000 airports and heliports worldwide.
-You can fetch airports by type, by country, by IATA code etc.
+You can fetch airports by type, by country, by ICAO code etc.

 Note!
 Currently, the service is running in Heroku eco dyno.
 Eco dynos sleep automatically after a period of inactivity.
 So you might have to wait a while after the first API call.